justin107d/justin107d/README.md

 ## Hello!

 I am currently living in Connecticut using Django and React to build an app.
 In addition to coding, I can often be found stabbing people 🤺.
 Please feel free to reach out about anything at all.
-I can sometimes be found at the CT Coding Meetup
+I can sometimes be found at the CT Coding Meetup.

 <br/>